The image of thought

 More formally, it proceeds from three questions.
 First, what does it mean to “practice”?
 What, for instance, distinguishes practice from things like routine, habit, or simply a way of life?
 And when is a practice one of healthy self-formation as opposed to one of ideological subjugation or romantic fantasy?
 This question may presuppose a new image of practice, akin to Deleuze’s image of thought.
 Second, how can we conceive of practice in an age of profound skepticism toward the transcendental orientations of our so-called spiritual traditions?
 What might a materialist or, in the language of Pope Francis, an “incarnational” practice look like?
 Third, rather than adapt the practitioner to the existing social formation, how can we ensure that a practice develops competent, courageous agents for <em>changing</em> their formations in closer conformity to their moral ideals?

 If you have any thoughts on this matter, please send them along.
 You can write an original text or share an existing piece of writing or mash the two together.
 Keep it short, and include a commentary and a question or two for discussion.
 The purpose of this exercise is to stimulate thinking, not to dominate it.
 Maybe some of you will eventually use these trashy fragments to create a new theoretical whole.
 Even better, maybe some of you will put them to the test in actual communal practice.
 Let us know how we can help.

 Thank you for reading this post.
 Our posts have been read nearly a million times at no cost to the reader.
 And we are fine with that.
 But if you would like to contribute to our work, here’s your chance!
 Even $5 is appreciated.
 You may also “buy” as many $5s as you like.
+If the post is by a guest writer, all proceeds go to the author.
 Thank you!